Country Music Has Found Its Weinstein Scandal. So Why Hasn’t There Been A Reckoning?

 Former employees said they wanted Webster roundly condemned, and what they got was a sprinkle of tepid disapproval.
 Many simply wanted Webster’s former clients to say “I believe you.”
 “Dolly Parton hopes that we're all lying,” Rick said with a scoff, referring to the statement she put out following Rick’s allegations, that she was “hoping” the stories weren’t true.
 “Thanks, Dolly, that's great.”
 Parton did not respond to requests for comment on this story.

 Parton and Kid Rock, among others, dropped Webster as their representative.
 Kid Rock released a more sharply worded statement than Parton’s, but nonetheless said that he too hoped the allegations were false.
 Most people associated with Webster said nothing about the allegations, including his firm’s second-in-command, Jeremy Westby, who was announced as Webster’s successor before leaving to start an independent firm on Nov.
 2. Westby is Webster’s long-term romantic partner, 12 former employees told BuzzFeed News; public records show the men living at the same address from 2013 through November 2017.
-Westby did not comment on the allegations against Webster or whether they were still a couple.
+Westby did not comment on the allegations against Webster or on whether they were still a couple.
 “Kirt has not been and is not involved in my new company,” he said.

 There was no pronounced support for the people who said Webster hurt them, and thus, unlike in other industries, there was no signal to other victims that now was the time to start naming names.